 - When a Vendor Invoice PDF is processed, and a Transaction Type Of Accounts is selected, (Default), SapphireOne will create a Vendor Invoice in Accounts mode with all data automatically entered into SapphireOne.

 - When a Order Vendor Invoice PDF is processed, and a Transaction Type of Inventory is selected, SapphireOne will create an Order Client Invoice OCI, in Inventory mode with all data automatically entered into SapphireOne.

 Also be aware that both Internal and External numbers will be required for the conversion procedure so make certain that they exist on the pdf to be captured.
 The pdf capture will not be allowed to proceed unless they are both there.

-Once the Create New Mapping option has been selected on the previous page the mapping screen will be displayed as seen below.
+Once the Create New Mapping option has been selected on the previous page the mapping screen will be displayed as seen above.
 The pdf is displayed to the left while the fields that are be linked to it are displayed on the right.

 The pdf capture function once mapped correctly will immediately create a Vendor Invoice VI or a Order Client Invoice, within SapphireOne in Accounts or Inventory mode, and then attach the captured pdf to the newly created Vendor or Client transaction.

 To start with, the user will have to enter data into three data entry fields across the top of the PDF Map screen.